Reflections in the Fog of Flu

 Which is maybe the perfect state of mind to think about AI.

-Because this version of ChatGPT, especially the coding side of it, the Codex-style functionality, is far closer to autonomous than most people seem willing to admit.
-It can already troubleshoot, iterate, build, repair, and improvise.
-The only thing holding it back from acting like a fully independent developer is not capability, but constraint.
+Because what these tools can do now, especially on the coding side, is far closer to autonomous than most people seem willing to admit.
+We're talking about systems that can troubleshoot, iterate, build, repair, and improvise.
+The only thing holding them back from acting like fully independent developers isn't capability.
+It's constraint.

 Guardrails.